ElsaB/impact-annotator/data/annotate_with_click_annotvcf/README.md

 * The resulting `.vcf` was heavy to work on as each mutation is unnecessarily linked to its `Tumor_Sample_Barcode`, thus adding more than 20,000 extra columns to the `.vcf` file (due to our ≈20,000 `Tumor_Sample_Barcode` in impact).
 * The processing to create the `.vcf` file was way longer.

-See the script used to clone the vcf2maf repo and apply `maf2vcf.pl` on impact:
+See the script used to clone the vcf2maf repository and apply `maf2vcf.pl` on impact:

 ```bash
 GREEN='\033[0;32m'